georgexyz19/georgexyz.com/content/posts/understand-wsgi-interface-in-flask.md

 The class defines a property `g` for easy access to the variable on the app stack.
 The main methods of the class is `push` and `pop` defined on Lines 355 and 398.
-To understand those two methods, you can read
-[Patrick Kennedy's article](https://testdriven.io/blog/flask-contexts-advanced/).
+To better understand those two methods, you can read [Patrick Kennedy's article](https://testdriven.io/blog/flask-contexts-advanced/).
 The interesting part of `push` method is that session is part of the request context object and is initialized here.
 The `_request_ctx_stack` object is